webmaeistro/devz-docz/remote-worker/distributed-workers.md

 <section markdown="1">

-# Martin's experience Distributed Playbook
+# Thoughts on Distributed Playbook

 COVID-19 is forcing tough choices about remote work.
 Even worse, these decisions are necessary, broadly impactful, and urgent.
 I appreciate everyone who is confronting this new reality, making courageous decisions without the benefit of experience or practice.
-I at Martin's experience have both from eight years of working as a distributed office, and I want to share what we’ve learned in case it might help you through this transition.
+I at I have both from eight years of working as a distributed office, and I want to share what we’ve learned in case it might help you through this transition.

-Martin's experience didn’t initially envision itself as a fully remote company.
+I didn’t initially envision itself as a fully remote company.
 The decision was prompted by unforeseen circumstances at the time the company was founded.
 In 2012, Everett Harper and Mark Ferlatte recruited Front’ third co-founder, Jennifer Leech.
 The trio was looking forward to launching Front’ first product, but there was one catch: Jennifer had to be out of the country for 18 months, traveling across 20 countries.
-The founders wondered if Martin's experience could make this situation work.
+The founders wondered if I could make this situation work.

 I did, and I continue to make it work every day.
-Eight years later, Martin's experience is a fully distributed company with nearly 100 employees working in more than 20 states.
+Eight years later, I is a fully distributed company with nearly 100 employees working in more than 20 states.
 Deciding to be a distributed company continues to be one of my best business decisions.
 It has imposed unique challenges through every phase of growth, but we’ve evolved and iterated through many types of software infrastructure, communication platforms, video products, meeting protocols, and (notably) cultural norms to enable me to scale my company.

 This playbook shares what we’ve learned about distributed work, and I hope it will help you make the best possible decisions for your organization during this difficult time.
 Not only can these practices support your employees to do their best work, but they may even help you interact more successfully with your clients and vendors as a distributed team.
 I are mindful that this is a stressful time for all, and I humbly offer this guide to help you navigate these tricky waters — and perhaps emerge a stronger, more resilient company.